 We all love projects and we all work on them.
 And, accordingly, we all use some kind of a project management tool.
 Some of them are good, others are better.
 It’s a matter of features, compatibility, and of course, personal preference.

 We have a very detailed review of the 14 best project management tools.
 Read to decide which one fits your needs the most.

 Time Tracking, Reporting, and Invoicing Tools

 It is a good idea to have a project management tool in place.
-And it is even a better idea to add a time tracking tool to it too.
+And it is even a better idea to add a time tracking software for remote teams too.
 This will help see how much of the planned work has been completed successfully and even how productively you have been working.
-Pick the best time tracking software and you won’t regret it1
+Pick the best time tracking software and you won’t regret it!

 Did you know that employee reporting issues cost $1,085 on average per employee per year?
 Or that the average time employees incorrectly report is 4.5 hours/week – the equivalent of 6 weeks of vacation.

 Everhour is a time clock app and an attendance tracker, a tool number one for time tracking, reporting, and invoicing built on top of the most popular project management tools.
 It offers transparent time tracking by integrating such tools as Asana, Trello, Basecamp, ClickUp, Jira, GitHub, Teamwork, and BitBucket.
 You can set up your Monday time tracking or Jira time tracking easily with one click!

 Everhour allows finding out who is working on what in real-time.
 In addition, if someone in the team failed to report time, you can track it really easy with the help of the tool.
 Also, you can get summary emails weekly and see how many hours each of your employees has worked.

 Over 1,000 companies are using Everhour already.
 Join the fun and increase your team productivity through accurate time tracking at work and monitoring.

 Bonus: Here is another detailed review of the best time tracking apps for freelancers and companies.